What is the difference between classical and contemporary singing?

 SVA is located in Kirrawee, in Sydney’s Sutherland Shire, in custom-built premises in the building of Ettingshausens (dance and martial arts).
 SVA is easily accessible for students from all around the Shire, including Cronulla, Caringbah, Woolooware, Miranda, Gymea, Sylvania, Oyster Bay, Sutherland, Jannali, Como, Menai, Bangor and Illawong.
 Many students also come from further afield.

 How does payment work?

-You will be invoiced for the forthcoming term.
+You will be invoiced for the coming term.
 Payments are due prior to the start of each term, or you may pay half of your invoice at the start of term and half mid-way through term.

 SVA accepts direct deposit (preferred), cash, cheque and online payment via credit card (for a small surcharge).

 Can students commence mid-term?

 Students are welcome to join SVA at any time throughout the term or year.
-If there are no places available at the time of enquiry you will be added to the waiting list and contacted when a place opens up.
+If there are no places available at the time of enquiry you will be added to our waiting list and contacted when a place opens up.
 Your invoice will be pro-rated according to the number lessons remaining in the current term.

 When are you open?